Mishieck/parawait/docs/quick-start.md

 ## Map

+We are going to convert an array of numbers to another array containing numbers that are double the corresponding numbers in the original array.

 ```js
 (async () => {
   const numbers = [1, 2, 3];

   const doubleNumber = (number) => {
     return number * 2;
   };